-In January, 2022, we entered into a ground lease and master flex-lease agreement with a wholly-owned subsidiary of UHS with the intent to develop, construct and own the real property of Sierra Medical Plaza I, an MOB located in Reno, Nevada, consisting of approximately 86,000 rentable square feet.
-This MOB will be located on the campus of the Northern Nevada Sierra Medical Center, a newly constructed hospital that is owned and operated by a wholly-owned subsidiary of UHS, which was completed and opened during April of 2022.
-Construction of this MOB, for which we have engaged a non-related third party to act as construction manager, commenced in January, 2022 and is anticipated to be completed and opened during the first quarter of 2023.
-The cost of the MOB is estimated to be approximately \$34.6 million, \$16.9 million of which has been incurred as of September 30, 2022.
-The master flex lease agreement, which is subject to reduction based upon the execution of third-party leases, is for approximately 68% of the rentable square feet of the MOB at an initial minimum rent of \$1.3 million annually.
+In January 2022, we entered into a ground lease and master flex-lease agreement with a wholly-owned subsidiary of UHS to develop, construct and own the real property of Sierra Medical Plaza I, an MOB located in Reno, Nevada, consisting of approximately 86,000 rentable square feet.
+This MOB is located on the campus of the Northern Nevada Sierra Medical Center, a newly constructed hospital that is owned and operated by a wholly-owned subsidiary of UHS, which was completed and opened during April of 2022.
+Construction of this MOB, for which we engaged a non-related third party to act as construction manager, commenced in January, 2022, and was substantially completed in March, 2023.
+The cost of the MOB is estimated to be approximately \$34.6 million, approximately \$22.3 million of which was incurred as of March 31, 2023.
+The master flex lease agreement in connection with this building, which commenced in March, 2023, is for approximately 68% of the rentable square feet of the MOB at an initial minimum rent of \$1.3 million annually, and is subject to reduction based upon the execution of third-party leases.

 During the fourth quarter of 2021, we purchased the 5% minority ownership interest held by a third-party member in Grayson Properties, LP which owns the Texoma Medical Plaza, an MOB located in Denison, Texas for approximately \$3.1 million.
 The MOB is located on the campus of Texoma Medical Center, a hospital that is owned and operated by a wholly-owned subsidiary of UHS.
 A third-party appraisal was completed to determine the fair value of the property.
 As a result of this minority ownership purchase during the fourth quarter of 2021, we own 100% of the LP and are therefore consolidating this LP effective with the purchase date.
-We do not expect a material impact on our net income as a result of the consolidation of this LP subsequent to the transaction.
+There was no material impact on our net income as a result of the consolidation of this LP subsequent to the transaction.
 Please see Note 5 for additional disclosure surrounding this transaction.